 Anyone who tells you different is trying to sell you something.

 Submerse yourself in creation.
-Whatever it takes for you publish valuable content.
+Whatever it takes for you to consistently publish content, which captivates your perfect online audience.
 Do that thing.
 Read that book.
 Be in that place…

 …and you won’t be a beginner for long.